tssajo/Minify/TEST.md

 This was definitely required but it was not enough!

-I also had to specify the full path for each Node.js CLI command which used by `Minify`:
+I also had to specify the full path for each Node.js CLI command:
 After installing `Minify` open its default settings in Sublime Text editor ( Preferences -> Package Settings -> Minify -> Settings -- Default ) and copy the contents of that file to the `Settings -- User` file
 ( Preferences -> Package Settings -> Minify -> Settings -- User ) then you can customize your `Minify` settings there.